 Just over three years ago, Thom and I bought a new home in the “village area” of La Quinta, CA. We called it an experiment because we weren’t sure if we could live in a house that was nearly a 1,000 sq. feet less than the one we had before.
-Never mind that the new house had 1,400 square feet with three bedrooms, two bathrooms and was plenty large enough based upon comparables around the world.
-But with huge changes happening in the economy, and our personal growing awareness in the “green” movement, Thom and I felt it was time to discover if the American obsession with size was just a habit we’d adopted, or a true necessity.
+Never mind that the new house had 1,400 square feet with three bedrooms, two bathrooms and was plenty large enough based on comparables around the world.
+But with huge changes happening in the economy, and our personal growing awareness in the “green” movement, Thom and I felt it was time to discover if the American obsession with size was just a habit we’d adopted or a true necessity.
 What we’ve come to know during the last two years is that smaller is plenty big enough, especially when it fits perfectly within your needs.

 One of the first unexpected responses we got from our experiment was reaction from others.
 When people heard we were selling our previous home and moving to a different area of La Quinta, we were asked several times if “everything was alright?”
 Some people seemed to assume that because we were selling in a down real estate market that something must be wrong—and some seemed to assume that because we were buying a smaller, visually less impressive house, that something must be really wrong.
 Without being said, the implication was that the size and stature of our home was being used as an indicator of our well-being or success.

 When did that happen?
 When did everyone start using the size and quality of a person’s home to evaluate the family’s happiness and prosperity?
 I think we all know on some level that such a superficial comparison has nothing to do with true happiness or contentment.
 After all, if you ask most people what is most important to them, no one will admit it is the size of their house or car or television set.
 Still, much of the time if anyone makes a move that seems contrary to “bigness” or even pauses on the ladder of success, observers tend to think something is abnormal or wrong.
 Maybe it is time to rethink that reaction.